Europe wanted a circular textile economy.

 Instead, it is drowning in clothes.

-Across Europe, the systems that collect and redistribute used clothing are under growing pressure.
+Across Europe, the systems that collect and redistribute used clothing have come under growing pressure.
 Governments are introducing new rules to prevent textile waste, increase textile collection and tighten control over used clothing exports.
 The aim is to build a circular textile economy.
 But together these changes are also reshaping the system that has long absorbed Europe’s surplus of clothing.
-In some cases, the pressure is now becoming visible across the entire chain that handles used textiles.
+In some cases, the pressure has become visible across the entire chain that handles used textiles.

 Step 1: A market that absorbed the surplus